growgami/xdeck-scraper/README.md

-# AI Newsletter
+# AI Newsletter Bot

 An AI-powered news aggregator and summarizer for crypto and web3 content.
 The service scrapes tweets from Twitter, processes them using AI to generate categorized news summaries, and distributes them through Telegram channels.

 ## Features

 - Automated Twitter scraping using Playwright
-- AI-powered tweet categorization and scoring
+- AI-powered tweet scoring and categorization using DeepSeek API
-- Smart news summarization using GPT-4
+- Smart news filtering and summarization
 - Automated distribution to Telegram channels
-- Memory-optimized for resource-constrained environments
+- Memory-optimized with garbage collection for 2GB RAM environments
+- Scheduled daily summaries at 6 AM UTC

 ## Prerequisites

-- Node.js 18+
-- NPM 8+
+- Python 3.10+
 - 2GB RAM minimum
-- Twitter Pro account
+- Twitter account with TweetDeck access
 - Telegram Bot Token and Channel IDs
-- OpenAI API Key
+- DeepSeek API Key

 ## Installation